Your Guide to Custom Home Design in Boulder City

 Building a custom home is a significant investment, and transparency is key.
 The total cost is a combination of several major elements: the land itself, architectural and design fees, permits, and of course, the construction.
 In a luxury market, construction costs alone can range from $475 to over $750 per square foot.
 For a 3,000-square-foot home, this means the construction budget could start around $1.5 million and go up from there, depending on the complexity and finishes.
 By breaking down the expenses, you can see exactly where your money is going and make informed choices every step of the way.

-Break Down the Price Per Square Foot
+What’s the Average Price Per Square Foot?

 When you start talking to builders, you’ll hear the term “price per square foot” used often.
 This figure is a helpful starting point for estimating the basic construction costs of your home.
 For a high-end custom build in the Boulder City area, you can expect this to fall somewhere between $475 and $750, but it can certainly go higher for exceptionally detailed or complex projects.
 It’s important to clarify what this number includes, as it typically covers the structure, basic systems like plumbing and electrical, and standard finishes.
 It generally does not account for the cost of the land, high-end appliances, extensive landscaping, a pool, or design fees.